 Before you can figure out how to tackle your debt, you must understand how much you are already spending.
 Track every penny you spend for at least a month.

-Once you know exactly where your money is going, it will be a lot easier to reconfigure your spending into a budget.
+Once you know exactly where your money is going, it will be much easier to reconfigure your spending into a budget.
 Here are some ways that you can do that.

 After you set money aside for your monthly necessities like your rent, utilities, and food, you should start tucking money away in a savings account to help build up an emergency fund.
 You don’t have to set much aside, especially while you’re trying to pay off your debts.
 Still, every little bit helps.

 As mentioned above, there is no reason you can’t work toward paying off your debt and still manage to have fun.
-In fact, it is essential that you do this.
+In fact, you must do this.
 If you cut too much of your spending and deny yourself too much, you’re more likely to “binge spend” and undo all your hard work.
-Instead, set aside a small amount of “mad money” every month for impulse purchases or something fun just because you want it.
+Instead, set aside a small amount of money every month for impulse purchases or something fun just because you want it.

 The Bottom Line